health coach, meditation/yoga teacher since 1999

 *Level I Somatic Experiencing credential for trauma-resilience

 At University of Virginia Graduate School, I studied Sanskrit, the Patanjali Yoga Sutra, Tantra and Mahayana and Samkhya philosophical traditions.
+I have studied japam (mantra practice) with masters for over 20 years, and I teach chant to support healing, also.

 I currently support clients' lifestyle and behavior change at Mindful Living Space, a private therapy center in Kingston NY.
 I also teach meditation at Tibet House in NYC.